Rear Suspension, Differential and Drivetrain

 Update April 2018

 For no particular reason - i.e. the car hasn't moved in months and neither have I - as this year painfully claws its way out of winter I fought my way into the workshop and wondered what the hell I could be getting on with.
 As I opened a cupboard a rear suspension damper (see 4th photo down from top of page) fell out on my foot.
 I wasn't impressed.
 Then I remembered that ever since I rebuilt the back end (in the photo marathon above) I've been distinctly unimpressed with the ride quality.
 It was never brilliant but since the rebuild it's been decidedly crashy and I'm not sure where to point the finger of blame: is it the new Toyo tyres, a type I've never used before?
 Or the new suspension bushes I fitted, which are all rather less mushy than the old ones were after years of diff oil and lithium grease soaking them?
 Or how about those Koni dampers?
 They weren't the ones I took off before the rebuild, they were a pair I'd bought, blagged or been given some years before and when I compared them with the removed ones they seemed to be a better option for refitting (OK, OK, they were less rusty and more shiny :D).
 I'd tested the damping as far as I could (clamp in vice, pull and push damper through its range and see how smooth it is, then try the adjustment and see that it does actually adjust) and in all honesty I thought they were as good as, if not better than the removed pair.
 Some time back I'd contacted Koni UK and asked if they could supply a seal kit as these dampers are one of their rebuildable types, but although they offered to recondition them for me they wouldn't supply the bits so I could have a crack myself.
 Come on chaps, how hard can it be?
 Well, I think I've found the answer, because try as I might I can't undo the sealing plug in the top of the damper body.
 It requires a 2-pin spanner, which I didn't have, so I made one by welding two offcuts of 5mm steel plate together (to make it beefy) and then drilled and tapped in the appropriate places for a pair of 6mm high-tensile bolts, turned down in the lathe to leave a short length of plain shank that would engage the holes in the damper plug.
 I clamped the damper in the vice, applied the spanner and heaved.
 Nothing moved.
 So I tried a bit harder, then harder still, then I hit the spanner with a hammer, then I thought it might be a left-hand thread so I tried the other way.
 Nothing.
 I have a sectional drawing from Koni's catalogue that implies it's just a threaded plug, but I wondered if it might be drilled and pinned, so I taped up the damper rod and sandblasted the body around the plug so see if I could spot where it was pinned.
 Nothing.
 While I was contemplating my next move I sandblasted the rest of the damper.
 You can't fault the construction (well, at least not in those days, this one was made in 1992); Koni's claim that their dampers could outlast your car probably wasn't wrong!
 The damper rod's not pitted or bent, there's no oil leaking (I wiped the rod with a bit of tissue and it came away dry) and the spring seat is so thick it puts the bit of plate that TVR folded for the top seat to shame.
 Of course these dampers weigh more than my house as a result but you can't have it all ways.
 After heaving and clonking away for a while all I'd managed to do was elongate the pin holes and the spanner kept slipping out.
 In desperation I tried a pair of man-sized Stilsons on the bit of damper plug I could grip but apart from making it look like Jaws had been munching on it, there was still no movement.
 If Koni used an adhesive, it was a bloody good one.
-So at this point I'll probably give up; after all the damper does seem to be working fine.
+So at this point I gave up; after all the damper did seem to be working fine.
 I'll dig out the matching one, blast it and give them both a coat of paint (red, probably, although I could paint them bling-bling yellow and pretend they're from Koni's more expensive range :D) and swap them back onto the car for a comparison.
 When I get bored, have run out of other things to do (such as painting motorcycle bodywork, although that's another tale for another page on this site!).
 Now I think about it, I'm sure I bought a pair of the lower bushes some years back... as well as some Koni decals.
 All I need now is a paint that will cling on for another 26 years.

 As the weather has been distinctly un-British-summer-like for the last few weeks I decided to waste some money and put 6 months' tax on the 390.
 Then I realised that the MOT had expired a few weeks earlier.
 Bugger.
 A quick phone call to my tame local MOT place failed to get me a slot that day (it was a Saturday) so I've booked it in for next weekend (by which time the temperature will have dropped 15 degrees and it'll be raining sideways).
 In anticipation of the annual argument about the handbrake, I thought I'd drag the car out of the garage and wave some spanners... and with the air at 26 degrees that was a major undertaking, I can tell you!
 I'm a Northern Englishman: my operating range is -5 to +18 degrees :D Any lower and I have to wrap myself in a medium Rachel Riley, any more and I'm down to my budgie-smugglers and flaked out with a glass of something cold.
 I thought I'd go for the safe option of jacking the rear end and pulling a wheel off, rather than trying to reverse up the ramps.
 Then I remembered the Konis I'd blasted and painted a few weeks back and figured I may as well swap them while I was under there.
 So out with the spring compressors and a few spanners and the dampers were duly exchanged (note I found the new Koni decals - and also that my Fuji camera still can't work out what 'autofocus' means):